mpoiriert/business-rule-engine/README.md

 #### Payment Method ####

-Check witch payment to offer base on some order attribute
+Check witch payment method to offer base on some order attribute

 ```PHP